charliecalvert/CloudNotes/Assignments/UpstartAndSystemd.md

 [elasticip]: http://www.elvenware.com/charlie/development/cloud/WebServices.html#elastic

+## Git Tag

+After you commit and push, tag your commit like this:

+    git tag -a vX.X.X -m "finished systemd" git push origin vX.X.X

+Where **vX.X.X** is some version number of your choosing.
+For instance, **v1.0.1**.
+Each tag should have a unique version number.
+Your tag can have more in the string **finished systemd**, but it must have at least that much.

+View tags:

+    git tag -l -n1

 ## Turn it in

 Submit the **Elastic IP** or **Public DNS** address of your instance running on EC2.

 I'm not checking to see if the program is working correctly, only that it is running at all.
 I don't really care, for this assignment, whether I find **nrb**, **three-floor** or your final running on port 30025 of your EC2 instance.
 Just show me that you can get something running via **systemd** or **upstart**.
 Also, add your config files, such as **nrb.conf** and/or **nrb.service** file to the appropriate project directory in your repository.

+When you turn in your assignment specify:

+- URL of your GitHub repository.
+For instance: **https://github.com/charliecalvert/JsObjects**
+- Branch
+- Folder
+- Tag
+- URL that points to your running app. <ELASTIC-IP>:<PORT>

 ## Hints